-Travel is the most wonderful thing to market but it’s equally challenging.
-Just about everyone in the world loves to travel, wants to travel and dreams about travel.
+Travel is an industry of contradiction – it’s equally the most wonderful and challenging thing to market.
+Everyone in the world loves to travel, wants to travel and dreams about travel.
 Easy job, right?
-But travellers are overwhelmed by a multitude of prospects and more information than they know what to do with.
-There’s also a growing number of regular folks out there believing they’re quite capable of making their own travel arrangements, with their Internet connection and willing credit cards.
+But travellers are overwhelmed by so many prospects and more information than they can process..
+And there’s a growing number of regular folks out there who believe they can make their own travel arrangements, with their Internet connections and willing credit cards.

-One thing we don’t need is the continued archaic thinking and methods of some travel professionals who still believe it’s them versus the world, inadvertently sabotaging our collective efforts.
-Travel marketing needs to move decisively ahead into the future.
-So you’ve got these fabulous products to sell and here’s the challenge: what’s the journey you take from your raw product to becoming a traveller’s first and only choice of travel brand?
-It’s the road towards tourism marketing success.
-The quest to produce, present and promote the right content.
-Lucky for us, the traveller is an absolute glutton for good content.
+One thing we don’t need is the archaic thinking and methods of some travel professionals who still believe it’s them versus the world, inadvertently sabotaging our collective efforts.
+Travel marketing needs to ruffle their feathers of innovation and move decisively into the future.
+So you’ve got these fabulous products to sell and here’s the challenge: the journey you take from your raw product to becoming a traveller’s first or preferred choice of travel brand.

+The road towards tourism marketing success starts with a quest to produce, present and promote the right content.
+Lucky for us, the traveller is a glutton for good content.

-Take advantage of some of impressive technological innovations making waves in the trade – collaborate with the right travel technology to address your traveller’s needs better with useful Apps and integrations.
+Take advantage of some impressive tech innovations making waves in the trade – the right travel technology can help you address the traveller’s needs better with apps and integrations.

-- Photographic works of art that instill trust
+- photographic works of art instill trust

-- 360 degree images and film
+- 360° images and virtual tours

 67% of smartphone users said they were more likely to purchase from a business’ mobile friendly site, while 61% said they’d most likely leave a site that wasn’t optimised for mobile.